jayashree1100/pro-5/Readme.md

 - Design and simulate CMOS digital circuits from Boolean expressions.
 - Implement NMOS and PMOS networks for logic gates (NAND, NOR, Inverter).
 - Verify circuit functionality using PSPICE and analyze output waveforms.
-- Understand low-power operation and complementary CMOS behavior.### Simulation Procedure
+- Understand low-power operation and complementary CMOS behavior.

 ## Project Nature
 This lab experiment was completed as part of the **Circuits and Simulation Laboratory**, evaluated for semester practical examination.
 Focus: CMOS design, Boolean logic realization, PSPICE simulation, and low-power digital circuit verification.